-$^{^{2}}$ The FOMC in the Summary of Economic Projections also emphasizes the approximate 70 percent interval.
+4The FOMC in the Summary of Economic Projections emphasizes the approximate 70 percent interval.
 This explains why we interpret the FRB staff forecast intervals below as 70 percent intervals.
-Strictly, under Gaussianity with the length of the interval set as a one-standard-deviation error, the intervals cover 68 percent.
+Strictly, under Gaussianity with the length of the interval set as a one-standard-deviation error on each side of the point forecast, the intervals cover 68 percent.
 Results below are robust to analysis at 68 percent as opposed to 70 percent.